Pi-Squared-Inc/proof-checker-public/Performance.md

 zkLLVM does not support GPU acceleration in any stage, so there are no GPU results for these experiments.

-The proof and verification for zkLLVM were genereted using the command `transpiler -m gen-test-proof`.
+The proof and verification for zkLLVM were generated using the command `transpiler -m gen-test-proof`.

 The versions of the individual tools used for the examples are as follows: